taomsakal/Differential-Equations-for-Ecologists/readme.md

 ![exp growth graph basic](images/exp_growth_graph_basic.png)

-The only thing that changes in this world—and the only thing we keep track of—is the number of bacteria \( N \).
+The only thing that changes in this world—and the only thing we keep track of—is the number of bacteria $begin:math:text$ N $end:math:text$.
 This is what we call a **state variable**.
-This graph tells us the value of \( N \) at each point in time.
+This graph tells us the value of $begin:math:text$ N $end:math:text$ at each point in time.
 You could almost think of this graph as showing the entire course of this world's history.

 The per capita rate of growth is a constant and never changes, so we call it a **parameter**. *While the world is running,* parameters never change.
 Now, we could have restarted the world and said that when bacteria reproduce they split into not two daughter cells, but *three*.
 Then the per-capita rate of new bacteria per day is two instead of one.
 We could re-run the world with this number instead and get a graph where the population size quickly grows off the chart.